Painting and Preserving Your Wooden Structures

 Lack of Topcoat

-By properly preparing the surface, choosing compatible and high-quality paints, priming where needed, and finishing with a protective topcoat, you can avoid the frustration of peeling paint and keep your wooden structures looking their best for years to come.
+By preparing surfaces correctly, using compatible products, priming as needed, and sealing with a topcoat, you can prevent peeling and keep wooden structures looking fresh for years.

 When to Repaint and Refinish Wooden Surfaces